pytorch/executorch/docs/source/build-run-qualcomm-ai-engine-direct-backend.md

 After the above command, pre-processed inputs and outputs are put in `$EXECUTORCH_ROOT/deeplab_v3` and `$EXECUTORCH_ROOT/deeplab_v3/outputs` folder.

-The command-line arguents are written in [utils.py](https://github.com/pytorch/executorch/blob/main/examples/qualcomm/scripts/utils.py#L127).
+The command-line arguments are written in [utils.py](https://github.com/pytorch/executorch/blob/main/examples/qualcomm/utils.py#L139).
 The model, inputs, and output location are passed to `qnn_executorch_runner` by `--model_path`, `--input_list_path`, and `--output_folder_path`.